nodemcu/nodemcu-firmware/docs/modules/i2c.md

  - Standard(Slow, 100kHz), Fast(400kHz) and FastPlus(1MHz) modes or an arbitrary clock speed
  - Clock stretching (slow slave device can tell the master to wait)
  - Sharing SDA line over multiple I²C buses to save available pins
- - GPIO16 pin can be used as SCL pin, but it does not support clock stretching and selected bus will be limited to FAST speed.
+ - GPIO16 pin can be used as SCL pin, but selected bus will be limited to not more than FAST speed.

 You have to call `i2c.setup` on a given I²C bus at least once before communicating to any device connected to that bus, otherwise you will get an error.

 I²C bus designed to work in open-drain mode, so it needs pull-up resistors 1k - 10k on SDA and SCL lines.
-Though most devices have internal pull-up resistors and they will work without external resistors.
+Though many peripheral modules have pull-up resistors onboard and will work without additional external resistors.

 Hint for using many identical devices with same address: initialize many I²C buses calling `i2c.setup` with different bus numbers and pins.
 SCL pins should be different, SDA can be shared on one pin.

-Note that historically many drivers and modules assumed that only a single I²C bus with id 0 is available, so is always safer to start with id 0 as first bus in your code.
+Note that historically many drivers and modules assumed that only a single I²C bus with id 0 is available, so it is always safer to start with id 0 as first bus in your code.
 If your device driver functions do not have I²C bus id as an input parameter and/or not built with Lua OOP principles then most probably device will only be accessible through bus id 0 and must be connected to its pins.

+To enable new driver comment line `#define I2C_MASTER_OLD_VERSION` in `user_config.h`

+To enable support for GPIO16 (D0) uncomment line `#define I2C_MASTER_GPIO16_ENABLED` in `user_config.h`

+GPIO16 pin have very strong pullup resistor - about 100 Ohm, and that may lead to communication errors when slave device wants to stretch SCL clock but unable to hold it low.
+If that happens, try setting lower I²C speed.

+!!! caution

+    If your module reboots when trying to use GPIO16 pin, then it is wired to RESET pin to support deep sleep mode and you cannot use GPIO16 for I²C bus or other purposes.

 ## i2c.address()
 Setup I²C address and read/write mode for the next transfer.